 Medium-density fiberboard (MDF) is an engineered wood product formed from wood fibers obtained from breaking down hardwood and softwood with a defibrator.
 The wood fibers are then glued together using wax and resin adhesive.
 They are made into panels by applying high temperature and pressure.
 The resulting smooth wood product has no wood grain and shares many characteristics with particle board.
 However, MDF is slightly stronger particle board.

 edit What is Plywood?

-edit Strength and durability
+edit Strength and Durability

-When driving a screw at the edge, the soft core of MDF splits easily.
+When driving a screw at the edge of MDF, the soft core splits easily.
 When a countersink drill bit is not used, the head of the screw might snap off before sinking in or it might push up chips.
-The smooth finish of MDF allows it to be painted and also makes it ideal for shaping or routing.
-Due to its non-directional grain structure, it is ideal for cutting, machining and drilling without splinters or chipping.
-The absence of knots makes it easier for finishing.
+In contrast, the cross graining of plywood slightly reduces its tendency to split when nailed at its edges.

-edit Uses in construction
+edit Uses in Construction

 edit Disadvantages and Risks